 Report Suspected Illegal Hydrant Users

-If you see someone withdrawing water from a hydrant without a City supplied backflow/meter assembly or air gap please report this to the Beaumont Public Works by calling 780-929-4300.
+If you see someone withdrawing water from a hydrant without a City supplied backflow/meter assembly or air gap please report this to the Beaumont Operations by calling 780-929-4300.
 Please include the date, time, location, and vehicle license plate number.

 for Beaumont Hydrant Use Permit Brochure